 • Vision: The Commission for the Arts envisions a future in which its customers can use a web-based system to fill out grant applications on line in a secure and user-friendly environment which provides them with support and guidance as they navigate through the process.
 Data collected from such an on-line system could be transferred into the agency's grants management information system, eliminating the need for agency staff to key this information in directly.
-The data could also be exported into other applications, such as a web-based statewide performing arts calendar, which could help arts organizations increase earned revenue as well as being a useful source of information for residents and for Virginia travelers.
+The data could also be exported into other applications, such as the Virginia Tourism website, which could help arts organizations increase earned revenue as well as being a useful source of information for residents and for Virginia travelers.